johnamccull/R3D5--2.12/README.md

 Set maximum speeds for forward/backward drive and turning by defining MAX_FORWARD and MAX_TURN, respectively, in the header file: robot_drive.h

-Upload the following files to the robot: robot_drive.cpp, robot_main.cpp, robot_wireless.cpp
+Upload the following files to the robot:

+robot_drive.cpp - defines robot driving function given speed commands

+robot_main.cpp - main program execution loop on robot

+robot_wireless.cpp - defines wireless communication functions used by robot to receive data from controller

 ## Running the controller

-Uploadthe following files to the controller: controller_main.cpp, controller_wireless.cpp
+Upload the following files to the controller:

+controller_main.cpp - main program execution loop on controller

+controller_wireless.cpp - defines wireless communication functions used by robot to send data to controller